About the award

 - Tuition to attend CILR courses

-- Additional expenses and/or Indigenous supplies to engage in community language revitalization in alignment with a CILR course
+- Additional expenses and/or Indigenous supplies to engage in community language revitalization activities in alignment with a CILR course

 2019 Award recipients